SuSonicTH/csvdiff/README.md

 # csvdiff

-a commandline diff tool for csv-files written in zig
+a fast commandline diff tool for csv-files written in zig